saifkhan179/MyRepo/Building-Infra-with-terraform-modules.md

 }
 ```

+ta51

 - Create a file called ```bootstrap.sh```.
-This file is used by the compute module to install packages while booting the instance.
-Click on New File option to create the file and then copy the below code snippet.
+This file is used by the compute module to install packages after provisioning the instance.
+Click on New File option to create the file and then copy the below code snippet. **Save** the file once done

 ```
 #!/bin/bash